mikkelee/MEOverlayView/README.markdown

 * Make creating/modifying less finicky ("fast" mouse movements can make the overlay appear stuck if they're too close to the edge or, when allowsOverlappingOverlays == NO, another overlay)

+## Ugliness ##

-* Tracking Areas: Can't rely entirely on -cursorUpdate: as it's not issued when moving the mouse from a sublayer back out onto the topLayer.
+* Tracking Areas/cursorRects: I can't rely entirely on -cursorUpdate: as it's not issued when moving the mouse from a sublayer back out onto the topLayer.
 Thus I've had to check for -mouseExited: on the sublayers.
 It works, but at the expense of extra event handling.

 * The resize cursors are loaded from hardcoded paths in WebCore.framework since NSCursor apparently doesn't supply these per default.
+It's not very nice, but I didn't want to add make the view depend on extra files (and presumably everybody has WebCore installed).

+## Nice to have ##

+* Default allows<x> settings could probably be better.

+* AppleDoc documentation

 -----------------------------------------------------------------------------------------------